Paul Tisdale

 Where did it all go wrong for Paul Tisdale at MK Dons?

-There was a time when Paul was rated as one of the brightest young managers in the country.
+There was a time when Paul Tisdale was rated as one of the brightest young managers in the country.
 And for many, he still is.
-Despite having spent 18 years in management, the former Exeter City boss is still only 46 years old and has an impressive track record.
+Despite having spent 18 years in management, the former City boss is still only 46 years old and has an impressive track record.
 But his recent sacking by has put a black mark on an otherwise exemplary CV.
 So what went wrong for Tisdale?

 Success in the